mrkvon/developing-distributed-app/group-community.md

 - We host people in our friends network, so we can feel safer with them
 - We don't need any additional search system
+- No centralized infrastructure that could be compromised at a risk of whole communities being lost

 #### Disadvantages

 - New people can't find others, and others can't find them
-- Networks may be disjoint (i.e. two or more disconnected groups), and therefore not know about each other, essentially making separate communities
 - Offers have to be public.
-Currently Solid doesn't have any mechanism to give permissions to friends of friends of friends of friends, and nobody else.
-(We could make a crawler that collects these "foafoafoafs" to a single group, and give permissions to that group.)
+Currently, Solid doesn't have any mechanism to give permissions to friends of friends of friends of friends, and nobody else.
+(We could make a crawler that for each user collects these "foafoafoafs" to a single group, and give permissions to that group, or request members of that group to give permission to read their data)
 - We don't have any notion of a Community (e.g. cyclists, hitchhikers, ...) - like [different](https://welcometomygarden.org/) [hospex](https://www.bewelcome.org/) [communities](https://www.facebook.com/groups/hostasister/), or different [Trustroots Circles](https://www.trustroots.org/circles)
+    - could be done with "tags" stored in a profile
+- Search by location would require prior fetch and scan of the whole network of foafoafoafs.
+That would take waaaaaaay too long
+- There is no common space to broadcast messages
+- Networks may be disjoint (i.e. two or more disconnected groups), and therefore not know about each other, essentially making separate communities
+    - Depending on the context, this may be a feature

 ### 2. Make a place to discover each other

 Create a place (a group) where people can register/join.
 Members can see each other in this group.

-Improvement #2.1: Make the group members searchable by location, creating a geo index
+**Improvement #2.1: Make the group members searchable by location, creating a geo index**

 #### Advantages:
 - People who previously didn't know each other can find each other
 - Solid has a way of sharing permissions with groups of people - our data don't have to be public - we only share our offers with members of our community or communities (well, ehm, we'll see about that in a moment...)
+- Belonging to something bigger than oneself, like a community, can be a source of an identity (in human, offline sense)

 #### Disadvantages:
-- Centralized solution, a single point of failure, a single point of control
+- Centralized solution for a community, a single point of failure, a single point of control.
+However:
+    - there can be multiple communities, and everybody can be a member of a few
+    - a group could be replicated, and an index could be distributed over a few nodes, with some redundancy
 - If we don't make _Improvement #2.1_, we have to fetch all members' offers in order to find hosts in the area we travel to

 ### 3. Make a distributed way to discover each other (Distributed Hash Tables)

-I don't know what i'm talking about... just using some trendy words here.
-Only in most vague and foggy way can i imagine how this would function

-Somehow, everybody would host a part of the group/network/index on their own Solid Pod, and somehow, magically, people could find each other that way

-#### Advantages
-- distributed system, no central point of failure

-#### Disadvantages
-- complicated, hard to understand
-- no clear way to manage permissions (do data have to be public again?)

----
+When @mrkvon first wrote this, they mentioned they simply didn't know what they were talking about.
+They still don't. :smile:

+@mariha explained more:

+> I don't think it would work actually.
+> It is possible to have an index distributed over a few nodes, that could be queried by location.
+> It is also possible to have a key-value store distributed over a few nodes, implemented as a distributed hash table, it would be queried by keys, not sure what they might be.
+> I suggest removing this point alltogether.

+### 1 + 2 + 3 + ?

-These are all valid options.
-For starters we went for the middle option - making a centralized group to discover each other
+These may all be valid options.
+They can coexist next to each other.
+For starters we decided to make a centralized group, to discover each other

 ## How to make a group